Tracking most valuable customers based on behavior

 Hit level = 3, Session level = 8 (=2+3+3).

-Implementing the example of “Total revenue” in cart, means we want to target customers that have in their cart a total value of more than $200.
+Implementing the example of “Total revenue” in a cart, means we want to target valuable customers that have in their cart a total value of more than $200.

-This will be done as seen on Figure B.
+This will be done as seen in Figure B.

-Figure B: Including only customers that have more than $200 cart value
+Figure B: Including only valuable customers that have more than $200 cart value

 Back to the example of the customer that has 3 items in his cart, he suddenly decides to remove two items from his cart: